A new ionisation network and radiation transport module in PLUTO: Tests

 Figure \ref{fig:isochoric-ions} shows the evolution of the ion fractions for non-equilibrium isochoric cooling using our code (by solid) and from G17 (dashed lines).
 Equilibrium ion fractions in the presence of the same metagalactic radiation are shown by dotted lines for reference.
-At high temperatures ($T \gtrsim 10^6$~K), the cooling time is much longer than the ionisation/recombination time, therefore the ions remain in equilibrium.
+At high temperatures ($T \gtrsim 10^6$~K), the cooling time is much longer than the ionisation or recombination time.
+Therefore the ions remain in equilibrium.
 The situation changes at lower temperatures ($T \lesssim 3 \times 10^5$~K) when $\tau_{\rm cool} < \tau_{\rm rec}$ and the gas departs from equilibrium.
 Such non-equilibrium effects are much more prominent at intermediate densities (for example, $n_H = 1 \pcc$, shown in the left column) than at lower densities ($n_H = 10^{-4}$, shown in the right column) due to the presence of ionising photons.
-At lower densities, the temperature of the plasma plays lesser and lesser role in deciding the ionisation state compared to the ionisation parameter.
-Therefore for a given strong radiation field, the ionisation fraction remains close to the photo-ionisation equilibrium values, and is less dependent on the temperature change.
-The heating is also elevated for lower density, but is still low with respect to cooling.
+At lower densities, the temperature of the plasma plays a lesser role in determining the ionisation state compared to the ionisation parameter.
+Therefore for a given radiation field, the ionisation fractions at low densities remain close to the photo-ionisation equilibrium values and are less dependent on the temperature change.
+The heating is also elevated for lower density but is still low with respect to cooling.
 For example, the cooling to heating ratio at $T = 10^5$~K for $n_H = 1$ is $\sim 10^{-5}$, whereas, the same ratio for $n_H = 10^{-4}$ is $\approx 10^{-2}$ (see figure \ref{fig:isochoric-heating-cooling} and also noted in \cite{Oppenheimer2013}).
-The main difference between the new results with G17 is due to the inclusion of statistical charge transfer for ions with charge $\geq 4+$ which mostly affects $\sim 4+, 5+$ ions and, thereafter, propagated to lower ions.
-Higher ions ($\gtrsim 5+$) do not make much difference as these ions are not usually present along with \ion{H}{i} or \ion{He}{i} in the plasma.
+The main difference compared to G17 is our inclusion of statistical charge transfer for ions with charge $\geq 4+$, which mostly affects $\sim 4+, 5+$ ions and, thereafter, propagated to lower ions.
+Higher ions ($\gtrsim 5+$) are unaffected as they are not usually present along with \ion{H}{i} or \ion{He}{i} in the plasma.

 The effect of non-equilibrium cooling and heating is shown in figure \ref{fig:isochoric-heating-cooling}.
 The cooling efficiency (green lines) departs from equilibrium only for temperatures $\lesssim 6\times 10^5$~K. The difference with respect to the photo-ionisation equilibrium case is between a factor of $2$ (near $\sim 10^5$~K) and a factor of $10$ (near $\sim 10^4$~K), i.e. isochoric non-equilibrium cooling is slower than the equilibrium cooling.
 There is no difference in the cooling efficiencies between G17 and our new results despite the additional charge transfer rate.
 The heating (shown by red lines), however, is lowered by the introduction of the extra charge transfer at $\sim 10^4$K for $n_H = 1\pcc$.
 This difference is, however, not visible at lower densities (see right panel) where photo-ionisation dominates.